Brett-Tanner/Journal/2024/Jun_24.md

 ## LMS

+- Added order by en_name to the children on test results index
+  - But seems to not apply correctly, was getting T > O > Q or O > T > Q depending on length of the T name
+- [] Missing English translations for user roles in the support messages
 - Add translations for school names
-- And find where I haven't used them/add the translation call
+  - [] And find where I haven't used them/add the translation call
+- [] Move some stuff out of the admin nav into an 'Admin tasks' card
+- [] Deleting a newly added phonics resource in the form stops you submitting the form
+  - Probably something going wrong with the fields controller cleanup
 - [] Add a CSVExportsController to dump the data from various tables for export
   - [] Will need to check what gem I used for the event site, that one's fast
 - [] Allow organisations to have multiple courses again